What does ASAP stand for?

-What will happen to Soldiers who fail to participate in or fail to respond successfully to rehabilitation?
+What will happen to soldiers that fail to participate in or fail to respond successfully to rehabilitation?

-What are the ways that Soldiers can be identified as having a substance abuse problem?
+What are the ways that a soldier can be identified as having a substance abuse problem?

 What are the objectives of rehabilitation with ASAP?